hassaan1220/task-manager---user-authentication/README.md

 Database Integration:
-.MySQL database with relational structure (users table & tasks table) .Foreign key linking tasks to the logged-in user
+.MySQL database with relational structure (users table & tasks table) .Foreign key linking tasks to the logged in user
 .UI & Styling
 .Responsive design using Bootstrap
 .Clean and user-friendly layout for dashboard and forms